Last Updated on

 Anyone who spends any time with us here knows food is an integral part of our travels, and that we love to sample as many different local dishes as possible everywhere we go.
 Increasingly, being able to cook these dishes has become a focus for us.
 We can’t bring back the smell of a quiet Sunday morning, but we can cook up international foods and replicate delicious memories from our travels forever.

-That is why, although Argentine cuisine can be meat heavy, we searched for a cooking course in Buenos Aires and discovered the charming website for Cooking With Teresita.
+That is why, although Argentine cuisine can be meat heavy, we searched for a cooking class in Buenos Aires and discovered the charming website for Cooking With Teresita.
 There we found three options – an Empanadas class, a wine tasting, or a full day culinary tour.
 The full-day combines empanada making and wine-tasting with a full four-course meal after a tour of locals markets in the suburb of Adrogue, a town about 45 minutes outside of central Buenos Aires by bus.
 In honor of Dani’s birthday we splurged on the full culinary tour.

 As only happens in Latin America, we arrived 15 minutes late to Teresita’s home, and were the first ones there.
 While we waited for another couple to arrive, we talked South American travel with Teresita and her charming husband Raul.
 We toured their rustic, sprawling home (including a large kitchen with enough wine glasses and copper pots and pans to feed an army) and they pointed out paintings and knick-knacks on the walls from various places they had traveled in Patagonia, Greece and the United States.
 Conversation was easy and pleasant and we felt right at home.